TypeStrong/typedoc/README.md

 or whether the project should be compiled into one big namespace.
 You must specify the `mode` argument in order to change the behaviour of TypeDoc.

 ### Arguments

+For a complete list of the command line arguments run `typedoc --help` or read [here](https://typedoc.org/guides/arguments/).

 * `--out <path/to/documentation/>`<br>
   Specifies the location the documentation should be written to.